Maple Balsamic Fig Chicken & Zoodles

 After you’ve prepared your figs, place them in a small sauce pot, and add all of the other ingredients, except for the water.
 Bring the pot to a low boil on medium-high heat (375).
 After 4 minutes, turn the heat down to medium-low (175), and add the water.
 Allow the mix to simmer, uncovered, for up to 40 minutes.
 Yes, I was in it for the long haul.
 Be sure to mix the sauce from time to time.
 I also opted to manually break down (squish) the figs while stirring.

-Once you’re happy with the sauce, strain it.
+After your long simmer, strain your fig sauce.
 You can save the fig bits for other use, such as an ice cream topping.
 Oh!!!
 Why didn’t I think of that earlier?
 But really, do something fun with them.
 Our yield was about 3.5 ounces of sauce.

 2 Organic Zucchini

-Use a spiralizer to create the zoodles.
+First, wash your zucchini, and leave the skin on.
+Next, use a spiralizer to create the zoodles.
 I opted to sauté them on medium-high heat (375) for 8 minutes, then lightly salt them.
+You can also serve them raw.

 3.5 – 4 ounces Organic Carrots, thinly sliced